nadiavali/JavaScript_Data_Structures/README.md

 The syntax for object destructuring is: const { property1, property2, ...} = sourceObject;
 You can provide default values, rename variables, and perform nested object destructuring.

+## map()

+It iterates over the original array element by element.
+It does not modify the original array.
+The callback function's result is used to create a new array.
+It returns a new array of the same length.

+## Transforming Array Elements
+The map() method shines when we need to transform every element of an array without modifying the original array.